ckagiri/andela-haskell-study-group/README.md

 ### Slides and other resources

-See the [resources](https://github.com/ckagiri/andela-haskell-study-group/tree/master/resources) sub-directory in this repo for presentation slides, bonus exercises, and other materials used during study weeks.
+See the [resources](https://github.com/ckagiri/andela-haskell-study-group/tree/master/resources) sub-directory in this repo for materials used during study weeks.

 ### Schedule
 **(Week 1..4)**